Skip to content

 The Executive Office Building Coordinator (EOBC) manages building-related needs for Schmitz Hall and Gerberding Hall and serves as the primary liaison with UW Facilities, UW Police, Environmental Health & Safety, and UW IT.
 Policy information on the Building Coordinator role can be found in UW Administrative Policy Statement 13.04.

-• Managing work orders and service requests for all shared spaces.
+• Managing work orders and service requests for all shared spaces including lobbies, hallways, stairwells, elevators, and public restrooms.

 • Ensuring compliance with UW policies and safety standards.